dxfjs/writer/docs/guide/entities.md

 // For now LineEdge and ArcEdge are supported
 ```

-Create a `HatchBoundaryPath` instance :
+Create a `HatchBoundaryPaths` instance :

 ```js
 import { HatchBoundaryPaths } from "@tarikjabiri/dxf";